djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 This code contains several smart parts:

 The loop iterates on a list, but the list expands while the loop is being iterated :-) It's a concise way to go through all these nested data even if it's a bit dangerous since you can end up with an infinite loop.
-In this case, `candidates.extend(node._get_child_candidates(distance, min_dist, max_dist))` exhausts all the values of the generator, but `while` keeps creating new generator objects which will produce different values from the previous ones since it's not applied on the same node.
+In this case, `candidates.extend(node._get_child_candidates(distance, min_dist, max_dist))` exhaust all the values of the generator, but `while` keeps creating new generator objects which will produce different values from the previous ones since it's not applied on the same node.
 The `extend()` method is a list object method that expects an iterable and adds its values to the list.

 Usually we pass a list to it: